 Aggregated and De-Identified Information

 Pulson may de-identify Activity Logs and may modify, de-identify and aggregate the information, data, text, sound, photographs, graphics, video, or other materials you make available in connection with the Services, in ways that do not personally identify you or contain personally identifiable information.
+During such de-identification, we will always remove all location information from the Activity Logs.
 Examples of such aggregated information or statistical data include information about equipment and usage, demographic information and performance or biometric information.
 Pulson may use, sell, license, and share this information with third parties for research, business or other purposes.
 If you make information or content publicly available on the Services, such information, even when aggregated, is capable of being publicly viewed and possibly associated with you.

 We may share your information if (i) you direct us to do so or (ii) you otherwise consent to such sharing.